 Corruption Allegations/ Scandals

 In 2014, Mushohwe was fingered in a case of corruption involving the Marange-Zimunya Community Share Ownership Trust.
 It was alleged that Mushohwe, worked in cahoots with the former Minister of Indigenisation Saviour Kasukuwere and instructed at least one mining company in the diamond rich Marange area to deposit money into a bank account which was alleged to have been set for the Marange-Zimunya Community Share Ownership Trust.
 He was questioned in parliament by the head of the parliamentary portfolio committee on Indigenisation Justice Mayor Wadyajena and his testimony raised a lot of questions.
 Mushohwe, who is said to be President Robert Mugabe’s point man in Manicaland, was caught hands deep in the cash till when it emerged he had been running the bank account in which diamond companies were to deposit the funds.

-Mushohwe was also involved in a messy battle for the control of a farm near his Beverly Estate (formerly Kondozi) with a newly resettled farmer.
-According to documents obtained one media house, the Nyamugure family was in June 2014 told to vacate its Wallacdale Farm in Odzi following Mushohwe’s instructions.
+Mushohwe was also involved in a messy battle for the control of a farm near his Beverly Hills Estate (formerly Kondozi) with a newly resettled farmer.
+According to documents obtained one media house, the Nyamugure family was in June 2014 told to vacate its Wallacedale Farm in Odzi following Mushohwe’s instructions.